GSA/digitalgov.gov/content/news/2020/07/2020-07-10-transform-federal-business-operations-join-rpa.md

 short_url:
 date: 2020-07-10 16:00:00 -0500
 title: "Transform Federal Business Operations: Join the RPA Community of Practice"
-deck: "The RPA CoP shares solutions to help individual agencies overcome the challenges that arise in designing and deploying an effective RPA program."
+deck: "Sharing solutions to help individual agencies overcome the challenges that arise in designing and deploying an effective RPA program."
 summary: "Federal employees interested in Robotic Process Automation should join the RPA Community of Practice (CoP) as their agencies commence their RPA programs."

 # see all topics at https://digital.gov/topics